shreybatra/crank/README.md

 ## Runnning
 - Download and start [CrankDB](https://github.com/shreybatra/crankdb).
-- Download crank-cli - `go get github.com/shreybatra/crank`
+- Download crank-cli -
+    - `go get github.com/shreybatra/crank` or
+    - `go install github.com/shreybatra/crank@latest`
 - Run cli and connect to CrankDB using - `crank`
 - Optionally, you can write your commands in a `.gsb` file and pass it as an argument to crank cli - `crank commands.gsb`.
 The gsb file will follow the same commands as interactive shell.
 - CrankDB server should be running before you can connect.